avlis/pxe/README.md

 ## PROTIP

-Get a coreos container up and ready for running pxe_coreos using yhis cloud config.
+Get a coreos container up and ready for running pxe_coreos using this cloud config.

 ```
 #cloud-config